-Main & Submix Channel Strips
+Master & Submix Channel Strips

-When viewing the main or submix channel strip:
+When viewing the master or submix channel strip:

-The number of the pair of main outputs or submix are the bottom of the channel strip.
+The number of the pair of master outputs or submix are the bottom of the channel strip.

 The Inserts slots show any enabled or disabled effects for those outputs or that submix.
 See Effects > Insert Effects to learn more about submix insert effects.